Creating a Sudo-Enabled User

 By default, the root user is set up during the installation of Linux.
-This user has all rights to administer the operating system.
+This user has all the rights to administer the operating system.
 The other users initially do not have administrator privileges.
-The sudo command allows authorized users to run programs in the terminal with root privileges.
-This article explains how to create a sudo-enabled user.

 Creating Users

-CentOS 7 and CentOS 8
+CentOS Stream 8, and CentOS Stream 9

-Log in as the root user on the desired server.
+• Log in as the root user on the desired server.

-To create a new user, enter the following command:
+• To create a new user, enter the following command:

 [root@localhost ~]# adduser USERNAME